dhabedank/brokerage-engine-documentation/docs/marketing/marketing-vendors.md

 This welcome email will include the vendor's login credentials, and a link to access the Customer's instance of Brokerage Engine with limited permissions.
 We recommend reading more about [Vendor](permissions.md/#vendor) permissions.

 ## Vendor Opportunities
-When setup as such, opportunities in the marketing catalog can be managed completed between agents and vendors.
+When setup as such, opportunities in the marketing catalog can be managed completely between agents and vendors.
 Setup is simple!
 When [creating a marketing opportunity](marketing/marketing-create.md#add-opportunity), set the Task Category field to one of the Vendor specific categories.
 By default, Brokerage Engine includes the following categories which correlate to the very same vendor tags.
 - Vendor - Copy Writing
 - Vendor - Creative Marketing
 - Vendor - Photo Shooting